rustybird/qubes-app-split-browser/README.md

 TODO: document included `fedora/`, `debian/`, and `arch/` packaging

-1. Copy `vm/` into the DisposableVM template (which ideally should be [whonix-ws](https://www.whonix.org/wiki/Qubes/Disposable_VM) - there are some fingerprinting concerns with fedora-23-minimal and debian-8 at least) and run `sudo make install-disp` there.
-Also install the `socat xdotool` packages, then shut down the template.

-2. Copy `vm/` into the persistent VM template and run `sudo make install-persist` there.
-Also install the `socat oathtool pwgen dmenu` packages, then shut down the template.

-3. Create an AppVM based on the persistent VM template, and configure it to have no network access itself, but to launch DisposableVMs with network access through the tor VM:
+1. Create a persistent VM, and configure it to have no network access itself, but to launch torified DisposableVMs:

-        qvm-create --template=fedora-25-clone-1 --label=purple browser-1
+        qvm-create --template fedora-26-clone-1 --label purple browser-1

+        # on Qubes R4.0:
+        qvm-prefs --set browser-1 netvm ''
+        qvm-prefs --set browser-1 default_dispvm whonix-ws-dvm

+        # on Qubes R3.2:
         qvm-prefs --set browser-1 netvm none
         qvm-prefs --set browser-1 dispvm_netvm sys-whonix

+2. Copy `vm/` into the TemplateVM of your persistent VM.
+Run `sudo make install-persist` there and also install the `socat oathtool pwgen dmenu` packages, then shut down the TemplateVM.

+3. Copy `vm/` into the TemplateVM of your "template for DisposableVMs".
+It is assumed to be [whonix-ws](https://www.whonix.org/wiki/Qubes/Disposable_VM) - fingerprinting may be a concern with other (especially non-Debian-based) distributions.
+Run `sudo make install-disp` there and also install the `socat xdotool` packages, then shut down the TemplateVM.

-4. You can enable the Split Browser application launcher shortcuts as usual with `Add more shortcuts...`, or alternatively run `split-browser -h` in a terminal to see the help message.
+4. You can enable the Split Browser application launcher shortcuts for `browser-1` as usual through the Applications tab in VM Settings, or alternatively run `split-browser -h` in a terminal to see the help message.

 TODO: document `systemctl disable control-port-filter-python` for whonix-gw, Split Browser doesn't need to access the tor control port at all